ioryioryzhan/feathers-examples/AzureTheme/README.md

-# Azure Theme for Foxhole
+# Azure Theme for Feathers

-This [Foxhole for Starling](https://github.com/joshtynjala/foxhole-starling) theme places a bold blue color over a dark background with light text.
+This [Feathers](http://feathersui.com/) theme places a bold blue color over a dark background with light text.

 ## Credits